 During the 2010 Parliament concerns were frequently raised about the content, status and quality of SRE.
 In 2013, an Ofsted report found that SRE “required improvement in over a third of schools,” with primary pupils ill-prepared for the physical and emotional changes of puberty, and secondary education placing too much emphasis on “the mechanics” of reproduction.

 Private Member’s Bills have been tabled during both the 2010 and 2015 Parliaments to introduce compulsory SRE (sometimes within proposed statutory PSHE), and Labour and Green Party MPs tabled amendments with this aim during the passage of the Children and Families Act 2014.
 The previous Labour Government had proposed legislation prior to the 2010 General Election to ensure that all children receive at least one year of sex and relationship education, but the relevant measures did not pass.
-The shadow Education Secretary, Lucy Powell, has written that a Labour Government would introduce statutory PSHE.
+The former shadow Education Secretary, Lucy Powell, stated that a future Labour Government would introduce statutory PSHE.

 There were also calls from across parties for the Government’s SRE guidance, which has been in place since 2000, to be updated to better equip teachers in the world transformed by the internet.
 The then Government argued that supplementary advice for schools published by the PSHE Association, the Sex Education Forum and Brook, “Sex and relationships education (SRE) for the 21st century”, performed this function.

 In February 2015 the Commons Education Select Committee recommended that age-appropriate SRE should become a statutory subject in primary and secondary schools, albeit with parents retaining their right to withdraw children.
 The Government response published in July 2015 did not take forward this recommendation, although it stated that it would be giving further consideration to the Committee’s arguments in 2015.

 In February 2016, the then Education Secretary confirmed that the Government would not be making PSHE statutory.